CHARITY IN TRUNCH

 The book "An Historical Atlas of Norfolk" has a parish workhouse marked in Trunch between 1776 and 1803 and 2 fields were called Workhouse Piece.
 The Rector William Rees also recorded that there were two tenements called the Town House belonging to the Parish which were occupied by paupers.

 Some of the later wills also include bequests.
 Joseph Wasey lived in Trunch but left £20 for the poor of North Walsham in 1719 while Elizabeth Bourne in 1766 left forty shillings for the poor of Trunch.
+William LONDON in 1760 was one of the most generous, leaving money for the poor of several villages and ten shillings a year for 99 years for the poor of Trunch to be distributed as bread after the Christmas Day service in the church.
 The wealthy Primrose family also remembered the poor with William leaving £10 in 1832 and Ann in 1786 leaving twenty shillings for the purchase of bread to be distributed amongst the poor of Trunch.